Lou Sanson

-Lewis Vernon Sanson QSO NZAM (born 1956/1957) is the former director of the New Zealand Department of Conservation.
+Lewis Vernon Sanson QSO NZAM (born 1957) is the former director of the New Zealand Department of Conservation.

 Early life

 Sanson was born circa 1956 in Hokitika on the West Coast of the South Island.
 He attended Hokitika Primary School and Westland High School.
 His parents were both teachers at Westland High School: his mother Alison taught art and his father Trevor mathematics.
 Sanson's father, who died in 2003, was an engineer who spent a year in the 1960s supervising studies in Antarctica, to which Sanson attributes his early interest in the continent.
-Growing up in the West Coast was the source of his "love of conservation and the natural environment"; his mother first took hem to the mountains at the age of five.
+Growing up in the West Coast was the source of his "love of conservation and the natural environment"; his mother first took him to the mountains at the age of five.
 As a teenager he regularly explored the forests of South Westland, staying in forestry huts.
 He was part of a Westland High School environmental group who in 1971 stopped native forest logging by the New Zealand Forest Service in the Hokitika Gorge.